 I pulled out my laptop and before I knew it I was looking at hotels.
 The one thing I love doing out of everything is going to a hotel on my own or with hubby.
 Simply enjoying a long hot shower, ordering room service & watching the discovery channel.
 It’s better than any massage, facial, mani, pedi, or day spa.
 Just sitting in a white robe with a meal of your choice watching whatever you want uninterrupted…. that is what I call pure indulgence and absolute pure bliss.

 The thing was, I just couldn’t get past the thought of my daughter.
 She had given me her hand made card before she left for school and being 6 years old understood the concept of birthdays.
-I knew she would not understand if she came home to find I had left for a night to just do my own thing instead of celebrating it with our little family.
+I knew she would not understand if she came home to find I had left for a night.
+Gone to just do my own thing instead of celebrating it with our little family.

 I have no village, no family or relatives to celebrate with or to ask for help from.
 My dear friends are all interstate.
 I was feeling alone, unwell and extremely sleep deprived after getting 4-5 hrs sleep a night for the last 2 weeks.
-The thought of staying in the house for one more second was just not going to work so I did what I do best.
+The thought of staying in the house for one more second was just not going to work.
+So I did what I do best.
 I threw caution into the wind and screamed “Carpe Diem” (not out loud, that’s not my style.
 But internally from the heart I screamed it)

 I started packing the kids stuff, my stuff, toiletries, a few toys, food/snacks, clean out the fridge, pop a load of washing on, and in between all that message my dear ‘mother’s helper’ who has been a life saver since my water skiing accident to ask if she could pop over do an hour or two’s help around the house.
 Thankfully she is local and within seconds said “yes”.

 By 12 noon she had arrived and finished off the house whilst we piled into the car.
 We surprised our daughter with an early school pick up to head to our last minute getaway.
-So there we were, in the car on the way to one of the top ranked Family Friendly Resort in Australia.
+So there we were, in the car on the way to one of the top ranked Family Friendly Resort’s in Australia.
 Filled with a water park, kids club, rock climbing, ice skating and play room, we were excited for the weekend ahead.

 It might not be a 5 star hotel with room service & fluffy white robes but if the kids are happy and entertained all weekend and I don’t have to do any housework, that I think that is a pretty good trade off.